codelittinc/node-base-project/README.md

 # Base Node + GraphQL project

+## 👋 Intro

-This is basic nodejs + graphQl project starter
+This is basic nodejs + graphQl project starter that will be used for any NodeJS application.

 ## Running the project

-## Installation

 This base project is intended to be used with db ownership from the developer so there are multiple scripts created to manage the database.